Ryagg/st-archive/TESTING.md

 #### **Expectation: being able to see in what order the books have been published and/or should be read**

 -   Requirement: Retrieve and display information helping users discern the order of publication.
 -   Implementation: Where available, the book number within a series is being displayed.
 For the pages displaying all books of a selected series, the titles are sorted by number.
 For series without numbering, the titles have been added to the database in their correct order and are displayed in this order.
-See the screenshots [here](images/readme/usertests/user-expectation-3.jpg) and [here](images/readme/usertests/user-expecation-3-example-2.jpg).
+See the screenshots [here](images/readme/usertests/user-expectation-3.jpg) and [here](images/readme/usertests/user-expectation-3-example-2.jpg).
 The year in which the story of each book starts (timespan) has been added to the database where available.
 Currently, there is no option to sort books by timespan.
-This is both due to this information not being available for all books and Star Trek stories often having multiple story lines taking place in different timespans.
+This is both due to this information not being available for all books and Star Trek stories often having multiple storylines taking place in different timespans.
 And of course, there are stories featuring time travel.

 #### **Expectation: being able to read reviews or some form of rating from other users**

 -   Requirement: allow users to write reviews and let users see all available reviews.
 Let users rate books.
 -   Implementation: Users who are logged in can [write reviews](images/readme/usertests/user-expectation-4.jpg).
-The correspondent button at the bottom of the card displaying the information for the selected book redirects the user the review page.
+The correspondent button at the bottom of the card displaying the information for the selected book redirects the user to the review page.
 The series code and the book title are already entered into the form and are read-only.
 This is both to make it easier for the user and to prevent multiple entries for one book due to spelling errors or differences in capitalization.
 [All reviews](images/readme/usertests/user-expectation-4-example-2.jpg) are accessible through the navbar.
 The option to rate books has not been implemented.
 There are no immediate plans to implement this feature, but this decision might be reconsidered at a later time.

 #### **Expectation: being able to write a review for a book and post it to the site**